 Diane Carson , Ph.D., Professor Emerita, has reviewed film for 25 years, covering Cannes, Telluride, Toronto, Palm Springs and Sundance festivals.
 She writes for KDHX FM, St. Louis.
 A founder of the St. Louis International Film Festival, she serves on its juries.
 She taught film studies and production at St. Louis Community College and Webster University.
 She co-wrote “Appetites and Anxieties: Food, Film, and the Politics of Representation,” (Wayne State U. Press, 2014).

-joined the Las Vegas Review-Journal in November, 1983, and has been resident movie critic since June, 1984.
-She writes reviews, weekly columns and features.
+Carol Cling served as the Las Vegas Review-Journal’s film critic for more than 30 years, reviewing movies and covering movie and TV production in Las Vegas, from Casino to CSI.
 An honors graduate of Northwestern University’s Medill School of Journalism, she also has studied film at the American Film Institute and the BBC

 Leslie Combemale writes as Cinema Siren for websites including LikeABossGirls.com, where she promotes women in film with her own column.
 She is in her third year as producer and moderator of the “Women Rocking Hollywood” panel at San Diego Comic-Con.
 Find all her interviews and reviews at cinemasiren.com